eshabram/ML_Compression/README.md

 file unless the --force argument is used.
 This command will generate a .uncompressed version of the .smc file with the same name and location.

-NOTE: Since SMC was designed for small messages, it is not ideal for large file compression, but with the includion of a simple huffman scheme, it does okay against other compression algorithms such as gzip.
+NOTE: Since SMC was designed for short messages, it is not ideal for large file compression, but with the includion of a simple huffman scheme, it does okay against other compression algorithms such as gzip.
 In general, gzip beats the heck out of SMC for file compression, but there is plenty of room for optimization, and perhaps